bundz/node-bynder/README.md

 ## Which methods are available?

-I am still working in this project, so right now we have four methods:
+I am still working in this project, so right now we have six methods:

 ### Get asset by id